paulvarkey/udacity-deeprl-navigation/Report.md

 The various hyperparameters are here selected as the defaults provided earlier in the course.
 They were found to work very well!

+Evaluation is done across 10 episodes.

 ### Plot of Rewards

 The following plot shows the training loss curves for the trained agent, whose weights are saved in [checkpoint.pth](checkpoint.pth).

+For this checkpoint, we selected `16.5` as the 100-episode average score required before terminating training.
+This was achieved in 1046 episodes.

+The minimum required score of `13` was achieved in less than 600 episodes.

 ![alt text](training_plot.png)